Websoft9Archive/ansible-ghost/docs/stack-installation.md

 #### I can't visit Ghost when connecting IP address in browser.

-Your TCP:15672 of Security Group Rules is not allowed, so there no response from Chrome or Firefox
+Your TCP:15672 of Security Group Rules is not allowed, so there no response from Chrome or Firefox.

 #### How to deploy ghost in this kind of deployment scheme?